-I would like to introduce myself; I am the family liaison worker for parents, carers and families of children at Cherry Orchard Primary School.
+I would like to introduce myself; I am the family liaison worker for parents, carers and families of children at Cherry Orchard Primary Academy.
 As a Mum of two grown up children and Nan to two gorgeous grandchildren, I know only too well how precious your child is and that parents are often best placed to make the right choice for their child, but most of us would admit to times in our lives when we need a helping hand or a friendly ear.

 The role of the FLO is to assist in tackling underachievement by working in partnership with families, parents, carers and pupils in a school context, to enable pupils, particularly the most disadvantaged, to have full access to educational opportunities and overcome barriers to learning and participation.

 I am available to offer practical help and support to parents and carers in matters concerning your child’s education, development and well being.
 I work in partnership with you, the teachers and senior leadership team to help you support your child to learn and enjoy their school years, by providing information and guidance.
 I can meet you on a 1:1 basis – in school, on a home visit or over the phone, providing information on a range of issues and practical help, as well as offering a friendly listening ear.

 I am available from 8.30 am until 4.00 pm Monday through to Thursday and can be contacted directly on 01322 242011 Option 3, via the school office or catch me in the playground at drop off and collection times.
 Please feel free to contact me for a chat and coffee if you have any worries or concerns – no matter how small!

 Some of the ways I can help ……………

 support for you with your child’s learning and school attendance

 provide advice and support on ways to improve your child’s behaviour or refer to Early Help if required